elasticio/sftp-component/README.md

 ### How it works

+After file is found on SFTP it does following:
+ * It moves the file to the (hidden) ``.elasticio_processed`` directory
-After file is found on SFTP it is pulled and uploaded (streamed) to attachment storage (aka. steward) and will generate one message per file with following structure:
+ * It pulls it and upload (stream) the file to the attachment storage (aka. steward)
+ * After upload is completed, READ-URL of the file will be used to generate one message with the content like below:

 ```json
 {